-Excitingly, we can announce the return of the legendary singer-songwriter Dean Friedman who will again operate his residential summer songwriting course with us in Carcassonne.
+Legendary singer-songwriter Dean Friedman will next operate his residential summer songwriting course with us in Carcassonne in 2020.

 Acknowledged as one of the best lyrics-and-melody composers in the music industry and with the perfect, instantly-recognisable soaring voice which gave him hit songs like Ariel, Well Well Said the Rocking Chair, Lydia – and, of course, the quirky and memorable British chart-topper Lucky Stars – Dean has remained a major inspiration to other songwriters for more than three decades.